The Use of Beer as a Galactagogue, historically and today

 Decades ago, infant colic was a medical mystery.
 Even today, many pediatricians, MDs, and pediatric nurses are not up-to-date on the research and do not know the causes or best treatments for infant colic.
 Because it is fairly common (20-40% of all babies worldwide) infant colic has been normalized.
 Instead of receiving useful information, parents are often patted on the back and assured that colic is normal and will pass.

 Another area of research has looked into the intestinal flora of colicky and non-colicky infants.
 It turns out that the intestinal flora of colicky babies is colonized by fewer strains of helpful bacteria and yeasts compared to the flora of non-colicky infants.
-The “depleted” flora of colicky babies makes their intestine more permeable and more prone to inflammation.
+The “depleted” flora of colicky babies makes their intestines more permeable and more prone to inflammation.

 Research shows that the quality of the intestinal flora is better in babies who have been born vaginally and who are breastfed and that these babies have less infant colic.
 However, not all vaginally born and breastfed babies are free of infant colic–far from it.

 In any case, a 2020 study examined the very first stool of meconium after childbirth of babies who went on to develop infant colic and those who did not, and found that the difference already exists at this time.2

 Other research has noted connections between the mother’s diet during pregnancy as well as her long-term health history and her baby’s tendency to develop allergies and develop other health problems.34

 Researchers are actively looking into ways to improve the mother’s diet and intestinal health, so as to bring improvement to both the mother and her prospective children.5

 This is doubly important because research now also documents that infant colic–once considered normal and harmless–is predictive of digestive problems, allergy, and even learning and neurological problems later in life.6